bregman-arie/devops-exercises/README.md

 <details>
 <summary>Explain "Remote State".
 When would you use it and how?</summary><br><b>
+  Terraform generates a `terraform.tfstate` json file that describes components/service provisioned on the specified provider.
+Remote
+  State stores this file in a remote storage media to enable collaboration amongst team.
 </b></details>

 <details>
 <summary>Explain "State Locking"</summary><br><b>
+  State locking is a mechanism that blocks an operations against a specific state file from multiple callers so as to avoid conflicting   operations from different team members.
+Once the first caller's operation's lock is released the other team member may go ahead to
+  carryout his own operation.
+Nevertheless Terraform will first check the state file to see if the desired resource already exist and if not it goes ahead to create it.
 </b></details>

 <details>
 <summary>What is the "Random" provider?
 What is it used for</summary><br><b>
+ The random provider aids in generating numeric or alphabetic characters to use as a prefix or suffix for a desired named identifier.
 </b></details>

 ## Docker